stefanvstein/testify/README.md

 `eval-in-ns` evaluates the content of the test-comments in its already existing namespace.
 This is pretty much the same as evaluating step by step manually as usually done with comment.
 But this is not always great for automation as the namespace remains, possibly altered.

-`eval-as-use` evaluates content of each test-comment in a new tear-off namespace and refer to the current namespace as referred by use, as depicted blow.
+`eval-as-use` evaluates content of each test-comment in a new temporary namespace and refer to the current namespace as by `use`, as depicted blow.
 All public functions are available.
-The tear-off namespace is deleted after each test-comment
+The temporary namespace is deleted after each test-comment

-`eval-all` evaluates all forms in namespace in another tear-off namespace.
-All vars are available, including private, except that they belong to the new temporary tear-off namespace.
-The whole tear-off namespace is evaluated before and removed after, each test-comment is evaluated.
+`eval-all` evaluates all forms in namespace in another temporary namespace.
+All vars are available, including private, except that they belong to the new temporary namespace.
+The whole temporary namespace is evaluated before and removed after, each test-comment is evaluated.
 The test-comment is ignored, as a comment, during initial evaluation.

-*Var `a`, in examples above, is not present in namespace project.testcase, when using `eval-as-use` or `eval-all` as it is placed in the tear-off namespace*
+*Var `a`, in examples above, is not present in namespace project.testcase, when using `eval-as-use` or `eval-all` as it is placed in the temporary namespace*

 Any exception thrown will stop the process.
 All remaining test-comments will be ignored when an exception is thrown.